YuhangWang0921/ShootingGame/README.md

 ## Setting

-Server IP is the ip address of raspberry pi
+Server IP is the ip address of raspberry pi.

 Set the server IP in FinalProject_hand_detection.py and Carhost.py to the Server IP of raspberry pi

 ## Run